Schedule a time to talk with us

 Ken Robinson founded Practical Financial Planning in 1996.
 With decades of experience in the industry, he's authored several books on financial planning, including the groundbreaking Don’t Make a Budget: Why It’s So Hard to Save Money and What to Do About It.
 He's been quoted in The New York Times as well as Kiplinger’s Personal Finance and Money magazines, and his writing has appeared in Cleveland’s The Plain Dealer and in the journal Science.

-In his off hours, Ken enjoys bicycling, music (especially jazz and classical), and recently has rekindled an interest in cryptography, solving ciphers that are written as puzzles.
-He rejoined the American Cryptogram Association after a 40-year hiatus, and has solved ciphers in English, French, Spanish, Latin, Dutch, Swedish, German, and Portuguese (sometimes with the help of Google Translate).
+In his off hours, Ken enjoys bicycling and has a long-awaited new bike.
+Two other long-dormant interests have recently resurfaced as well.
+A long-time music lover (especially jazz and classical), Ken's just started taking piano lessons for the first time since college.
+And he's recently rekindled an interest in cryptography, solving ciphers that are written as puzzles.
+He rejoined the American Cryptogram Association after a 40-year hiatus, and has solved ciphers in English, French, Spanish, Latin, Dutch, Swedish, German, and Portuguese (often with the help of Google Translate).